NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 Modes of a Ring Resonator
 -------------------------

-As described in the [Introduction](../Introduction.md#resonant-modes), another common task for FDTD simulation is to find the resonant modes &mdash; frequencies and decay rates &mdash; of some cavity structure.
+As described in [Introduction](../Introduction.md#resonant-modes), another common task for FDTD simulation is to find the resonant modes &mdash; frequencies and decay rates &mdash; of some cavity structure.
 You might want to read that introduction again to recall the basic computational strategy.
 We will show how this works for perhaps the simplest example of a dielectric cavity: a ring resonator, which is simply a waveguide bent into a circle.
-This can be also found in [ring.py](https://github.com/stevengj/meep/blob/master/python/examples/ring.py).
+This script can be also found in [ring.py](https://github.com/stevengj/meep/blob/master/python/examples/ring.py).
 In fact, since this structure has cylindrical symmetry, we can simulate it *much* more efficiently by using cylindrical coordinates, but for illustration here we'll just use an ordinary 2d simulation.

 As before, we'll define some parameters to describe the geometry, so that we can easily change the structure: